 Mason is a medium-sized city located in the state of Ohio.
 With a population of 35,089 people and eight constituent neighborhoods, Mason is the 43rd largest community in Ohio.

 Mason real estate is some of the most expensive in Ohio, although Mason house values don't compare to the most expensive real estate in the U.S.

 Also of interest is that Mason has more people living here who work in computers and math than 95% of the places in the US.

-Mason is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Mason is a great place for families with children to consider.
+First of all, many other families with children live here, making Mason a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Mason has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Mason’s overall crime rate is lower than average for the country.

 The most common language spoken in Mason is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Langs. of India and Chinese.